solyarisoftware/prompter.vim/README.md

 ## Known issues

 - in command Promptergenerate, some characters (to be defined) broke the highlight matchadd regexp.
-  This imply that highlight doesn't work and/or a runtime error is gtenerated.
+  This imply that highlight doesn't work and/or a runtime error is generated.
   Nevertheless the generation is done.
 To be investigated.